 About the Program

 The Master of Science in Agricultural Education and Communication offers professionals in agricultural education, agricultural communications, extension education, and related fields with opportunities to broaden their knowledge while expanding their technical competence.
 The degree offers a scholarly project option with 32 total credit hours and a master's thesis option with 30 total credits.
 Courses are available to both part-time students and full-time students, and the program can be completed either entirely by distance or through a combination of distance and coursework on campus.
+(Program overview)

 Program of Study/Degree Requirements